ashr123/new_skynet/README.md

 Tool for detection individuals in violent riot from the crowd

 installation:
->py -m pip install pillow
->py -m pip install opencv-contrib-python
->py -m pip install image
+>py -m pip install pillow opencv-contrib-python image boto3 requests aws-requests-auth

 For mp4 inputs, please put the mp4 inside new_skynet directory